sauln/cyclonysus/README.md

 # Cyclenysus

-This is a very lightweight wrapper that hides all the headaches of extracting representative cycles from persistence diagrams.
+This is a very lightweight library that hides all the headaches of extracting representative cycles from persistence diagrams.
+It currently sits on top of Dionysus, but hides almost everything from you.
+All you have to worry about is your numpy arrays.

 There are no guarantees that this library is fast, well written, or correct.
 If you find issues, please create a github issue or pull request.